|The Barnes family were no strangers to the workhouse - unfortunately

 There is no sign of Rebecca's daughter Mary Ann after the 1841 census, but this could just mean that Mary Ann, who would have been 18 in 1851 may have married - however it is quite likely from looking at the index of deaths that she died between 1842 and 1846.

 The industrial school buildings were erected in 1856 by St George's Parish in the grounds of Eagle House on the west side of the high street in Upper Mitcham.
 In 1870 it was sold to the Holborn Union.
 A workhouse was later built on the same site in 1885.
 Although most of the industrial school buildings are gone, Eagle House survives to this day.
-In one of life's strange coincidences I drive past Eagle House when I visit my parents.
+In one of life's strange coincidences I used to drive past Eagle House when visiting family in Streatham.
 The road system has changed slightly with the introduction of a one-way system that has split the London Road - on which Eagle House sits in two.
 The road that links the two parts is named "Holborn Way".

 Hannah Barnes, born in Heckfield and baptised in the church of St. Michael on the 24th April 1831 lived in Almshouse number 2 in Church Road, Heckfield for a while.
 Hannah was born before her parents John and Amelia were married and appears on the 1841 census with the rest of her family.
 When John and Amelia enter the Hartley Wintney Union workhouse it is without Hannah - she is 20 by this time and probably in employment elsewhere.
 I have not found Hannah on the 1851, 1861, 1871 or 1881 census, but she reappears in 1891 living in one of almshouses in Heckfield.
 Perhaps she was ill as she was only 59 in 1891, too young to qualify as 'elderly'.
 In the 1901 census, Hannah has left the almshouse and is now living in Broad Oak (near Odiham) and is described as "living on her own means".
 This does not mean that Hannah has some form of private income, just that she is not in employment.
 She is 69 years old and never marries.